spec-dev/live-transfers/README.md

 ### 4) Add the wallet table with some test wallets

-This will create a new `wallet` table in the database with a handful of ethereum wallets for testing.
+This will create a new `wallet` table in your database with a handful of ethereum wallets for testing.

 ```bash
 $ psql live-transfers -f helpers/wallets.sql